check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 This section of the repository contains reference implementation for the Profile Management Client functionality to be implemented external to Auth0.
 You can use this implementation as-is, or incorporate as part of your own/existing functionality in order to support Verfiried Email Address Change in Auth0.
 Client reference implemetation is built as a [Node.js](https://nodejs.org/en/) application using [React](https://reactjs.org/).
 For a general overview of Profile Management functionality see the readme in the containing [folder](..) **Note: all implementation provided has been built and tested using Node.js version 12.18**

-## Deployment Environment
+## Environment

 The reference implementation provided is designed to be deployed within your own infrastructure - or at least within an infrastructure that is external to Auth0.
 Designed to be a executed as a client side app (i.e. run as a Single Page Application in the browser), reference implementation can be built using a Node.js build environment and then hosted using any CDN (Content Delivery Network) provider.

 ### Environment Variables

 Whatever you choose to utilize, before building the reference implementation provided you will need to setup the Node.js build environment with the following environment variables, and support is provided for utilizing a [`.env`](https://www.npmjs.com/package/dotenv) file within your build environment.
-Sample `.env` contents has also been provided for convenience:
+A sample environment has also been provided for convenience, which can also be used to populate the contents of an `.env` file:

 ```
 REACT_APP_DEBUG=true